-- Use the DiaGO clinical assessment tool
+- The DiaGO clinical assessment tool is currently under review.

 Mitchell AL, Goss L, Mathiopoulou L, Morris M, Vaidya B, Dickinson AJ, Quinn A, Dayan C, McLaren J, Hickey JL, Lazarus JH, Rose GE, Foley P, MacEwen CJ, Perros P. Diagnosis of Graves' orbitopathy (DiaGO): results of a pilot study to assess the utility of an office tool for practicing endocrinologists.
 J Clin Endocrinol Metab.
 2015;100:E458-62.
 PMID: 25485725

 Alert all Graves’ patients to the risk of TED

 Key recommendation: TEAMeD recommends that all patients with GD are informed about the risk of TED and given an early warning card.

 Raising Awareness of Graves' Orbitopathy with Early Warning Cards, A Mitchell et al. Clin Endocrinol (Oxf).
 2017 Jul 29. doi: 10.1111/cen.13438.
 [Epub ahead of print] PubMed: 28755510